danfuzz/samizdat/samizdat-0/README.md

   translation from source text to executable code trees, as well as the execution of same.
 This is also what implements the binding of primitive functions into execution contexts.
 This module does not implement any of the library itself.
-Depends on util and dat.
+Depends on util, const, and dat.

 * lib &mdash; Library bindings.
 This implements both primitive and in-language bindings.
 The former are the parts of the core library